Table of Contents

-The potential of malignant transformation in adolescents who have fibroadenomas is very low.
-Therefore, the treatment of fibroadenomas in adolescents can be challenging.
-When the fibroadenoma is diagnosed for the first time, a follow-up should be arranged to see if the mass disappears after the next menstrual period.
-If the mass does not disappear, they are small and are not painful, treatment can be mainly observation and follow-up.
-If the lesions are growing in size, or are associated with tenderness, then surgical excision of the tumors is indicated.
+The potential for malignant transformation in adolescents who have fibroadenomas is very low.
+Therefore, treatment can be challenging.
+When fibroadenoma is diagnosed for the first time, a follow-up should be arranged to see if the mass disappears after the next menstrual period.
+If it does not disappear and is small and not painful, treatment can comprise mainly observation and follow-up.
+If the lesions are growing in size or are associated with tenderness, then surgical excision of the tumors is indicated.

 Primary Breast Cancer in Adolescents

 Clinical Presentation of Primary Breast Cancer in Adolescents